Dhruv3872/Shop23/README.md

 ### Changes introduced in this commit:

-In ShopScreen component:
+1. In ShopScreen component:

-1. Added Dropdown menu for filtering products based on their categories.
+   1. Corrected a bug that caused only the first product to load on
+      ShopScreen when no Filter is chosen.
+Now all the items will be
+      shown.
-1. Added logic for the Filter dropdown to work.
+1. Incremented the package version in package.json.
+We will try to
+   make it a habit to do so every time right before building.

 ### Changes in mind to be introduced in the near-future commits: